 How Servd Works

 Servd is a little different to normal hosting platforms.
-We believe that getting Craft websites live shouldn't require you to finish a linux server maintenance course on Udemy.
+We believe that you shouldn't need to be able to provision servers to get your Craft websites live.

 So we've tried our best to hide all of the complexities and at the same time provide you with all of the Craft hosting best-practices without you having to configure a thing.